 The shift in fairness were amazing, seeing through the jokes and made me a brew.
 They gave me some space, left me alone to do what I had to do.
 Oh how good it was to be back…..
 Typically, as soon as I had five, I suffered another blackout.
 Crashed out of Mildred ending up on the floor.
 They took me home.
 Journey took 3 minutes.
 The long way around!!!!!

 Eventually we agreed that someone would pick me up on their way in to work every morning.
 A safer option all around, and I muddled along for a little while.
 To be perfectly honest I was amazed they kept me employed, I couldn’t do a thing, and was about much use to anyone as an ashtray on a motorbike.
 Motorbike - now that’s a story to come!!

 As part of the ‘special measures’ if a suitable job comes up within the force I would be able to apply and have an interview.
 My now Mr was due to retire therefore his role in the Emergency Planning Department would become vacant.
 It was Monday to Friday job, 9 to 5 and I had convinced myself I could most definitely do the job.
 Dear lord, when does this denial end???

 The next installment takes you through that rather amusing experience.
 Thank you if you’ve managed to get to the end of this monster, the next one should be significantly shorter.
-Much love, The Pink Sparkly Miss.
+Much love, Flairey.
 X